snozza/dotfiles/claude/commands/visual-verify.md

 I'll help you with the following task.
-Use puppeteer mcp to take screenshots and visually verify my work:
+IMPORTANT: Use puppeteer mcp to take screenshots and visually verify my work:

 $ARGUMENTS